 Despite having a faulty fuel injector, it is possible to go at least five thousand miles or more.
 However, you should make every effort to refuse to drive with a faulty fuel injector since doing so might cause further harm to other components of that fuel system.
 You should not underestimate the warning signs of a faulty fuel injector.

-The use of injectors is something that is involved in a significant number of the actions that take place on a regular basis.
-And as a result of this, we find ourselves in awful situations such as injector knock, and for this reason, it is essential to have a fundamental understanding of what injector knock is and how to fix it.
+The use of injectors is something that is involved in a significant number of the actions that take place regularly.
+As a result of this, we find ourselves in awful situations such as injector knock, and for this reason, it is essential to have a fundamental understanding of what injector knock is and how to fix it.

 In this article, the processes or methods of repairing injector knock have been broken down properly and given a complete review.
 We now have a great amount of information about this topic.